 Then, as AWF’s Director of Program Designs and Partner Relations in Washington, DC, He worked with NGOs, US government agencies, and international organizations—including the Global Environment Facility, UN agencies, and the World Bank Group—to coordinate conservation efforts.
 He also spearheaded CARPE (Central Africa Regional Program for the Environment), an international USAID initiative to protect forests in the Congo Basin.

-Today, Jimmiel serves as IFAW’s Deputy Vice President for Conservation, where he leads the organization’s conservation efforts by engaging diverse stakeholders and partners around the world.
+Today, Jimmiel serves as IFAW’s Vice President for Global Programs, where he leads the organization’s programmatic efforts by engaging diverse stakeholders and partners around the world.

 Jimmiel holds a Bachelor of Science with Honors in Biological Sciences from the University of Zimbabwe, as well as a Master of Science in Applied Zoology from the University of Kuopio, and a PhD in Environmental & Biological Sciences from the University of Eastern Finland.